Hero image desktop Hero image mobile

 Can red meat be eaten as part of a sustainable diet?

-Eating red meat three to four times a week in healthy, balanced meals provides essential nutrients recommended for good health and reduces the environmental impact of overconsumption.
+Eating red meat 3 to 4 times a week in balanced meals with no food waste provides essential nutrients recommended for good health and reduces the environmental impact of overconsumption.

 To eat a sustainable diet, Australian research shows that all foods, including red meat, must be sustainably produced, and sustainably consumed.